Preparing for your inspection

 Great news, Seller, we are under contract!

-Sometimes the negotiations to get to this point can be "hairy," leaving sellers feeling adversarial towards their buyers.
-Keep in mind, this is a good day.
 Your buyers like your house so much they are willing to spend good money to make your house their home.
 They want your home, and you want them to have it.
 Keep positive through this process--we all have the same goal.